How To Install A New Horolovar Mainspring

 Horolovar mainsprings are pre-wound to a diameter smaller than the inside of the barrel, but they are not lubricated.
 I recommend using a premium brand of fully synthetic 5W 30 or 40 motor oil.
 Using a clean rag, lightly coat the inside of the barrel and cap, the outer coil of the mainspring, and both exposed edges of the coils.
 Capillary action will distribute the oil evenly when the spring is in use.

 Wearing your protective gear, insert the mainspring into the barrel as far as the wire that keeps the spring tight will allow.
 Remember that the clock is wound counter clockwise, so the coil must be oriented so that it will tighten around the winding arbor in a counter clockwise direction.
 Holding the barrel with the teeth toward your palm, and your fingers around the exposed mainspring, use your free hand to untwist the wire with a pair of pliers.
 Then slowly pull the wire free.
 Insert the winding arbor and twist counterclockwise to engage the hole in the inner coil of the mainspring.
+Occasionally, you may find that the hook on the arbor will not catch the hole in the mainspring.
+If this happens, first make sure the hook on the arbor is undamaged.
+If it looks okay, then grasp the end of the mainspring with a pair of needle nose pliers and twist to tighten the inner loop to a smaller diameter.
+(The ends of the mainspring are not tempered, and can easily be bent.)
+Conversely, you may find that the inner coil is too tight for the body of the winding arbor to fit.
+In this case, open the inner coil with your needle nose pliers.
 Slide the cap over the winding arbor, and grasp it with your fingers of the hand palming the barrel.
 While squeezing your fingers to press the cap towards the barrel, insert your clock’s key and turn counterclockwise.
 As more force is applied, the mainspring will seat itself completely into the barrel, and the outer hole on the mainspring will catch on the hook inside the outer edge of the barrel.
 Once that happens, use your pliers to squeeze the cap back into place.
 Cover it with leather or a thick cloth to prevent tool marks on the brass.